 Taxes- Dashers are independent contractors.
 This means DoorDash does not deduct taxes from your income, and you’re responsible to pay your own taxes in a timely manner.
 If you make more than $600 from DoorDash in a year, you’ll receive a 1099-MiSC form to report your income.

 As incentives, DoorDash drivers are provided two free meals and drinks during the flexible working hours, and a periodic bonus in the form of DoorDash gift cards which can be directly credited to your account online or even transferred to your customer account and can be redeemed as free delivery codes for your next DoorDash usage.

 During peak times, when there is an increase in demand, DoorDash pays dashers a premium depending on how busy it is.
 This is called “Busy Pay”, and it encourages dashers to get on the road to make deliveries.

 Do DoorDash drivers earn tips?

 DoorDash charges a flat fee for every order, regardless of the merchant’s relative standing.
-So a high-end fine-dining place and a food truck could both end up with same service fee.
-While the deliverables themselves are kept at the same price point as their in-store counterparts, the flat fee helps pay for the delivery fleet.
+So a high-end fine-dining place and a food truck could both end up with the same service fee.
+While the deliverables themselves are kept at the same price point as their in-store counterparts, the flat fee helps pay for the food delivery fleet.
 At times extra charges or delivery fee might be incurred if ordered online – in accordance with the websites or third-party payment gateways.